chaigney/Clear-Credit-insights/articles/early-warning-signs.md

 ---
-title: "How to Spot Early Warning Signs in CRE Loans"
+title: "How to Spot Early Warning Signs in C&I Loans"
 summary: "Recognizing small changes before they become big problems."
 ---

-# How to Spot Early Warning Signs in CRE Loans
+# How to Spot Early Warning Signs in C&I Loans

 Why Early Detection of Loan Issues Is Critical